 People who use a high amount of CBD for a long time may experience some of the following symptoms:

 Many of these symptoms are like opiate withdrawal, but studies say they’re much less severe.
 Many people find they’re able to successfully stop using cannabis.

 What’s the Verdict?

 So, does CBD help with opiate withdrawal or not?
-So far, the science says it could be an effective treatment for many people.
+So far, the science says it could be effective for many people, but we do not know for certain at this point.
 It seems like a better choice than other opioids like methadone.

 In the middle of an opioid epidemic, that’s some good news.
 If you’re wondering how to lower your dose of opiates or want to stop using them altogether, CBD oil might be able to help.

 If you want to kick opiate use to the curb, talk to your doctor about CBD for opiate withdrawal.
 It could be one part of a successful treatment program for you.
 You will need to discuss your plans with your health care provider first and foremost.
 This can become a life threatening situation if not done properly, and working closely with your physician may be necessary.